kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 export VSPHERE_RESOURCE_POOL="*/Resources"
 # The VM folder for your VMs.
 Set to "" to use the root vSphere folder
 export VSPHERE_FOLDER="vm"
-# The VM template to use for your
+# The VM template to use for your VMs
-export VSPHERE_TEMPLATE="ubuntu-1804-kube-v1.17.3"                 m
+export VSPHERE_TEMPLATE="ubuntu-1804-kube-v1.17.3"
-# The VM template to use for the HAProxy load balanceranagement cluster.
+# The VM template to use for the HAProxy load balancer of the management cluster
 export VSPHERE_HAPROXY_TEMPLATE="capv-haproxy-v0.6.0-rc.2"
 # The public ssh authorized key on all machines
 export VSPHERE_SSH_AUTHORIZED_KEY="ssh-rsa AAAAB3N..."